 Celebration Orthopedics uses the new ROSA Robotic Surgical System to improve the outcomes from joint replacement surgery for the benefit of its patients.

 The new robotic surgery systems provide the surgeon the power of the computer to precisely shape the joint space and place the artificial joint implant into the ideal position during surgery.
-The robotic technology not only improves the outcomes from joint replacement but also reduces the amount of time the patient is under anesthesia or imaging because the joint replacement surgery goes faster.
+Another benefit of the Rosa Robotic technology is that it reduces the amount of time the patient is under anesthesia or X-ray imaging because the joint replacement surgery goes faster.
+Less time under anesthesia makes recovery easier, and less time under X-ray lessens exposure for the patient and the surgical staff in the operating room.

-Mapping out the surgery in advance speeds the surgery the next day, as the robotic arms are preset precisely to a quarter of a millimeter that then enable the surgeon to more precisely install the artificial joint for the ideal fit.
-The ROSA robot also controls the speed at which surgical screws or plates are installed creating the ideal speed of rotation.
+Mapping out the surgery the day before speeds the joint replacement surgery the next day, as the robotic arms are preset precisely to a quarter of a millimeter that then enable the surgeon to more precisely install the artificial joint for the ideal fit.
+The ROSA robotic surgery system also controls the speed at which surgical screws or plates are installed creating the ideal speed of rotation.

-While using robotic technology requires extensive training, the benefits for the patient are huge as surgery goes much faster.
-This means that the patient is spending less time under anesthesia and less time under fluoroscopy.
+While using robotic technology requires extensive training, the benefits for the patient are huge.
 The ROSA robotic surgery system also often enables the orthopedic surgeon to operate through a smaller incision so the patient has less blood loss, less tissue disruption and less pain as they go through rehab and therapy.
 Some patients with robotic surgery go home later the same day rather than spending days in the hospital.
 Consequently, these patients are typically back to activity much faster than with traditional joint replacement surgery.

 It’s important to remember that the joint replacement surgeon is still doing the surgery, not a robot.
 The robotic system is simply performing the surgery that the orthopedic surgeon mapped out in advance.
 The ROSA robot is simply adding more precision than what a human is able to provide.